 Eating and handling food safely to is even more important when you are pregnant.
 To prevent food borne illness, be careful to wash your hands after touching raw meat and prevent raw meat from touching other surfaces.
 Be sure to cook the meat completely or reheat to the appropriate temperature before eating.

-Get Pregnancy Advice in Dallas, TX
+Schedule a Pregnancy Nutrition Consultation in Dallas, TX

 Contact Dr. Shimer with any questions or concerns about your nutrition plan during pregnancy by calling (469) 364-3760.